PiwikPRO/PPMS-PublicDocs/consent_manager/js_api/commands.rst

 Get compliance types
 ````````````````````
 Fetches a list of consent types for the current setup.
+For the consent type to appear in the output, at least one tag must have it set.

 Code::